StarpTech/graphql-registry/docs/api.md

 # Composition stability

 Whenever a schema is pushed or fetched, Graph-Registry ensures that the schema is valid.
 You can't fetch or produce an invalid registry state.
+This doesn't imply that you can't break your schema from consumer perspective.
+Always use a [change report](#creates-a-change-report) to understand your schema update.

 # Terminology